WAASA appoints a Standing Committee. Membership of the Standing Committee comprises:

 Process of Appointment

-- Autonomous Anglican schools will be requested to nominate one Chair and two Principals from autonomous Anglican schools.
+- Autonomous Anglican schools will be requested to nominate one Chair, two Principals and one Chaplain from autonomous Anglican schools.

-- The Anglican Schools Commission will be requested to nominate one Chair and one Principal from schools of the Anglican Schools Commission.
+- The Anglican Schools Commission will be requested to nominate one Chair, two Principals and one Chaplain from schools of the Anglican Schools Commission.

 - A school will not have more than one representative on the Standing Committee.